-The idea behind this practice is to maintain the existing family ties by replacing the late sister or aunt with a family member and also, where there are children, it is believed that this kind of replacement ensures that those children will be taken good care of.
+The idea behind this practice is to maintain the existing family ties, by replacing the late sister or aunt with a family member.
+Where there are children, it is also believed that this kind of replacement ensures that the children will be taken good care of.
 To reject an offer or protest against it results in being treated as an outcast, for kicking against the traditional goads.
 So, many people follow the traditional practice of child marriage because of the communal sense of identity that comes from the idea that an individual member of a community is who he is because of other fellow members (Ubuntu or hunhu).

 Also, in some communities such as the Ndau people of east Zimbabwe, an educated and independent woman is viewed as a threat to men.
 The assumption is that they will not be “submissive” in marriage.
 According to the Ndau culture, women must absolutely submit in a marriage, while men have license to rule and dominate.
 So, the reasoning goes, the best bride to marry is someone who is still young, immature and uneducated, because she is easy to manipulate, control and rundown.
 It is quite sad that in such a culture women may be viewed as objects rather than fellow human beings.

 Many groups practise child marriage because it is sanctioned by their belief systems.
 Muslims claim it is sanctioned under Islam, while certain indigenous pseudo-Christian groups, such as the Jekenishen and Mapostiri, believe that God can instruct an elderly person to marry a minor.
 Such “instructions” are usually uttered when the so called prophet falls into a trance.
 Another group which accepts the practice is the Chikindingi Zion Church, whose services the author sometimes attended while growing up.